 - Local payment methods: accept local payment methods including iDEAL, Sofort, Klarna, giropay, Google Pay, and many others.

-- In-store payments: accept in-person payments from payment terminals.
+- POS payments: accept in-person payments at the point of sale using payment terminals.

 - Backend orders: initiate backend orders (MOTO), with the option to use stored payment methods.

 - Revenue Protect: use our risk management system to identify and block fraudsters, while reducing friction for legitimate shoppers.
 You can either fully automate the risk management process, or add manual review for certain payments.

 - Adyen Giving : allow shoppers to donate to a chosen charity at checkout.
 This feature is available with card payments and iDeal payments.

 - Multiple Address Shipping : enable this feature in the Magento environment and use it with our plugin.
 Our plugin supports cards and redirect payment methods in the multiple shipping flow.
 Wallets are not available yet.